MicrosoftDocs/customer-voice/cv-docs/custom-header.md

 ## Change header style

+By default, the header is displayed in a simple style.
+Dynamics 365 Customer Voice provides a few pre-defined styles you can choose from.
+The style consists of a background image and a default text alignment.
+When you select a style, survey's theme is also updated accordingly.
+However, after applying a style, you can change the background image, text alignment, and theme color.

 1. Open the survey in which you want to change header style.

 2. Hover over the survey header to see the toolbar.

 3. Select **Style**.

 4. In the **Choose a style** panel, select one of the pre-defined styles.
-The survey theme is also updated as the header style.

 ## Change theme color of survey